databricks/terraform-provider-databricks/docs/index.md

 }
 ```

-... and place this file in every module in your codebase.
+... and copy the file in every module in your codebase.
 Our recommendation is to skip `version` field for `versions.tf` file on module level, and keep it only on environment level.

 ```
 ├── environments